patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/progress/progress.md

 You can further customize the way assistive technologies announce the contents of a live region via the `aria-atomic` and `aria-relevant` attributes.

-- `aria-atomic="true/false"` sets whether assistive technologies should announce the live region as a whole, even if only part of the region changes, ("true"), or if only the changes to the region should be announced ("false").
+- `aria-atomic="true/false"` sets whether assistive technologies should announce the live region as a whole, even if only part of the region changes, (true), or if only the changes to the region should be announced (false).
 For example:

   ```noLive
     <div className="pf-screen-reader" aria-live="polite">